 The Fund may purchase and write (sell) call and put futures options.
 Futures options possess many of the same characteristics as options on securities and indexes (discussed above).
 A futures option gives the holder the right, in return for the premium paid, to assume a long position (call) or short position (put) in a futures contract at a specified exercise price upon expiration of, or at any time during the period of, the option.
 Upon exercise of a call option, the holder acquires a long position in the futures contract and the writer is assigned the opposite short position.
 In the case of a put option, the opposite is true.
-When a purchase or sale of a futures contract is made by the Fund, the Fund is required to deposit with its futures contract is set by the exchange on which the contract is traded and may be modified during the term of the contract.
+When a purchase or sale of a futures contract is made by the Fund, the Fund is required to deposit with its futures commission merchant a specified amount of liquid assets ("initial margin").
+The margin required for a futures contract is set by the exchange on which the contract is traded and may be modified during the term of the contract.
 The initial margin is in the nature of a performance bond or good faith deposit on the futures contract that is returned to the Fund upon termination of the contract, assuming all contractual obligations have been satisfied.
 The Fund expects to earn taxable interest income on its initial margin deposits.
 The Fund, as a writer of an option, may have no control over whether the underlying futures contracts may be sold (call) or purchased (put) and as a result, bears the market risk of an unfavorable change in the valuation of the futures contracts underlying the written option.
 The Fund, as a purchaser of an option, bears the risk that the counterparties to the option may not have the ability to meet the terms of the option contract.